pradorodriguez/WPLUS-Azure-AI-Platform-and-Services/Lab 00 - Prequisite - AI Foundry Resource Creation/05-Setup-(dot)env-file.md

 - Copy corresponding string from the URI and paste into .env file as the value for MODEL_DEPLOYMENT_NAME and MODEL_API_VERSION
 ![Go to project](images/modelapikey3.png)

 ### 5. Set value for AZURE_OPENAI_EMBEDDING_ENDPOINT and more

-- Similar steps as above
+- Similar steps as above.
+Follow for both text-embedding-3-large and text-embedding-ada-002 models
 - Click on embeddding model name to get details
 - As shown in the screenshot Copy Endpoint Target URI and paste into .env file as the value for AZURE_OPENAI_ENDPOINT
 - Copy Key and paste into .env file as the value for AZURE_OPENAI_EMBEDDING_API_KEY